SuperOfficeDocs/superoffice-docs/docs/en/company/howto/crmscript/set-interest-on-off-crmscript.md

 ```

 > [!NOTE]
-> Notice that we also need to SetChildItems back into the interestOrHeadings array
+> Notice that we also need to `SetChildItems` back into the `interestOrHeadings` array.

 ## Reference

 <!-- Referenced links -->
 [1]: ../../interests.md